junxit/us-congress-bills-119/metadata.md

 - 2025-02-11 — Introduced in House
 - 2025-02-11 — Introduced in House
 - 2025-02-11 — Referred to the House Committee on Transportation and Infrastructure.
+- 2025-02-12 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2025-02-26 — Committee Consideration and Mark-up Session Held
+- 2025-02-26 — Ordered to be Reported by Voice Vote.
+- 2025-02-26 — Subcommittee on Railroads, Pipelines, and Hazardous Materials Discharged
+- 2025-06-05 — Placed on the Union Calendar, Calendar No. 110.
+- 2025-06-05 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-141.
+- 2025-06-05 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-141.